-It may work for Kevin Costner, but the ‘build it and they will come’ mantra simply doesn’t apply to crowdfunding.
+It may work for Kevin Costner, but the ‘build it, and they will come’ mantra just doesn’t apply to crowdfunding.
 If you only begin promoting your Kickstarter campaign once it goes live, you might as well be ready to pronounce it D.O.A.

 For some projects such as the Gender book (raised 320% of what they asked for), launching the crowdfunding campaign was nothing more than a carefully-planned finish line.
-They’ve done most of the hard work in the 4 years prior to the launch, building their email list, bonding with an audience, and continuously hyping their project.
+They’ve done most of the hard work in the four years before the launch, building their email list, bonding with an audience, and continuously hyping their project.

 2. Be a community-building machine